Treat or nasty trick? Denver police warn of pot-tainted candy

 As children around the country prepare their costumes in anticipation of Halloween goodies on Oct.
 31, police in Colorado are warning parents that some treats may not be all they seem.

-Anti-marijuana activists say childhood favourites such as Sour Patch Kids, Pixy Stix and peanut butter cups have all been found in Colorado infused with potent marijuana concentrate.
+Anti-marijuana activists say childhood favorites such as Sour Patch Kids, Pixy Stix and peanut butter cups have all been found in Colorado infused with potent marijuana concentrate.

 In the video warning issued by Denver police, the owner of one city pot shop displays the gummy bears and explains how some producers of lower-cost pot edibles buy cheap, generic candy in bulk, then infuse it by spraying it with hash oil.